D-LIO: 6DoF Direct LiDAR-Inertial Odometry based on Simultaneous Truncated Distance Field Mapping: Experimental results

+These experimental results made use of Fast-TDF using 64 bit mask encoding together with a grid resolution of 0.05\,m, the truncation distance of this kernel is approximately 3 meters.
+The overall map extent is dataset-dependent; however, by using the proposed coarse layer of $1\,\text{m}^3$ blocks, we can scale the map footprint to very large areas at low resolution while allocating high-resolution cells only where points are observed. \rev{In our largest runs, we scaled the map to 500×500×100 m.
+Finally, the rotation/translation thresholds used to update the grid were set to \(\lambda=2.0\), \(t_{\text{th}}=1\,\mathrm{m}\), and \(q_{\text{th}}=\pi\,\mathrm{rad}\).} As shown in Table~\ref{VIRAL_ATE}, our method attains the lowest ATE in most sequences and ranks second-best in the remainder, highlighting its consistent accuracy and robustness across diverse and challenging trajectories.

-The results obtained on both datasets are presented in Table \ref{VIRAL_ATE} together with other approaches, such as A-LOAM \cite{9963800}, M-LOAM \cite{M-LOAM}, FAST-LIO2 \cite{FastLIO2}, KISS-ICP \cite{KISSICP}, and LIO-SAM\cite{liosam2020shan}.
-The metrics of A-LOAM, M-LOAM, and LIO-SAM were taken from the VIRAL-SLAM paper \cite{VIRAL-SLAM}, and those for KISS-ICP from \cite{blancoclaraco2024flexibleframeworkaccuratelidar}.
-The LIO-SAM results in \textbf{quad-easy} sequence are taken from NV-LIOM \cite{nvliom}.
-Please, notice that LIO-SAM performs back-end optimization, which makes the comparison with pure odometry not entirely fair.
+Please, notice that LIO-SAM \rev{and PIN-SLAM} performs back-end optimization, which makes the comparison with pure odometry not entirely fair.
 However, we have included its results to demonstrate that our approach, despite not using back-end optimization, achieves comparable performance.
-As shown in Table~\ref{VIRAL_ATE}, our method attains the lowest ATE in the majority of sequences and ranks second-best in the remainder, highlighting its consistent accuracy and robustness across diverse and challenging trajectories.

-These experimental results made use of FastTDF configured with a $40 \times 40 \times 40$ binary kernel using 64 bit mask encoding.
-Together with a grid resolution of 0.05\,m, the truncation distance of this kernel is approximately 3 meters.